 Available options for the two assembly stages are identical.
 The only differences are:

-- 1. Chromosonal stage parameters are prefixed with: ipa2 advanced options chrom. - 2.
-Plasmid stage parameters are prefixed with: ipa2_advanced_options_plasmid.
+- Chromosonal stage parameters are prefixed with: ipa2\advanced\options\chrom.
+In the SMRT Link interface for the Microbial Genome Analysis application, this corresponds to the Advanced Assembly Options for chromosomal stage field. - 2.
+Plasmid stage parameters are prefixed with: